Sprained Toes and Turf Toe Treatment in Dallas

 - Take NSAID pain relievers to reduce swelling and improve pain.

-- Wear shoes that have either a stiff sole or decent padding in the front.
+- Wear shoes with either a stiff sole or decent padding in the front.
 These will help protect your toes and keep them from making your injury worse.

 Broken Toe Symptoms vs Sprained Toe Symptoms

 When you experience an injury to the foot or toes, it’s important to understand the difference between the main symptoms of a fracture vs a sprain.
+Generally, a sprained toe feels different than a broken toe bone.
 Below, we outline the specific symptoms of both types of foot injuries.

 - Throbbing pain